MKDonnees/myFirstRepo/ReDAI_EdLowther.md

 - Need to separate training data from output data/results, and consider model more equitably.
 (MD)
 - Is there an easy way to spellcheck GitHub pages?
 (MD)
 - Need to create a dedicated repository for this.
 Within UCL-ARC?
+- Link to Library's copyright advice page?
+Or otherwise be more explicit.

 ### Endnotes